Wakkanai: Economy

 Wakkanai city's core industries are fisheries, agriculture, and tourism.
 As the largest city north of Asahikawa, it is home to regional branches of national institutions such as the Japan Coast Guard, the Self-Defense Forces, the local tax office, the courts, and the district prosecutor's office, as well as the Soya General Bureau.
 Tourism is facilitated in the local area via fisheries and monuments, as well as with ferries to the nearby offshore islands (see Seaports below).
 There are multiple fishing ports which specialize in deep sea fishing and marine products.
 Marine products are sold in the Kita market and Fukko market located in the city.

 Education

 Wakkanai has nine public elementary schools, five public middle schools, and one combined elementary/middle school operated by the city government and one public high school (Hokkaido Wakkanai High School) operated by the Hokkaido Board of Education.
 There is also one private high school and one special education school, the Hokkaido Wakkanai Special Needs School, operated by the Hokkaido government.

 Ikueikan University, formerly known as Wakkanai Hokusei Gakuen University, is located in the city.

 Transportation

 Airport

 Wakkanai Airport is located east of central Wakkanai near the beginning of National Route 238.
-There are flights operated twice a day to New Chitose Airport near Sapporo as well as a single daily flight to Tokyo Haneda Airport, both operated by ANA.
+There are flights operated twice a day to New Chitose Airport near Sapporo as well as a single daily flight to Tokyo's Haneda Airport, both operated by ANA.
 During particularly strong winter months, if the weather is unfavorable, flights are often diverted to nearby Asahikawa Airport, 155 mi south of Wakkanai.